az4mary/business_review/assets/zyne-stan-store=privacy-policy.md

 If ZYNE enables advertising pixels or retargeting technologies, third-party advertising platforms may use information collected from zyne.store to help measure or display ads.
 Depending on applicable law, certain advertising or analytics activities may be considered “sharing,” “selling,” or “targeted advertising.”

 You may control cookies through your browser settings.
-You may also contact us at [contact@zyne.store](mailto:contact@zyne.store) to ask about available privacy choices.
+You may also contact us at [lisibeth@zyne.store](mailto:lisibeth@zyne.store) to ask about available privacy choices.

 If required by applicable law, ZYNE may provide additional opt-out tools or notices.